 Level II exams are no exception, and any mindful CFA candidate will want a convenient way to memorize key formulas.

 Our formula sheets condense all this material in an easily accessible, convenient, and highly effective formula study sheet.
 Never worry about memorizing those formulas again with our fantastic study sheet.

 Pacing and order of study is far more important than you may realize at first glance!

 Our CFA study plan will provide a flexible, customizable outline of your studying goal and process so that you can most efficiently prepare for your Level II CFA Program Exam.

 Fantastic work!
 Passing Level II is no easy task: now, you are closer than ever to being a CFA Charter holder!

-What lies ahead is Level III, which is by far the toughest level yet.
+What lies ahead is CFA Level 3, which is by far the toughest level yet.

 Level III is the definitive CFA exam: tough, gritty, and merciless.

 Levels I and II were not easy, but compared to Level III they are cakewalks.
 Every CFA charter holder will tell you just how grueling passing the Level III exam was.